Ankit-euphemism/Simple-GPU-Finder/README.md

 Information tool for graphic cards under ₹20,000 with search and refresh capabilities.

 ## Data Source
-The data is sourced from the static json website, specifically from the URL: \data\scraping
+The data is sourced from the static json website, specifically from the URL: \data\scraping.json

 ## Features
 - Display 15 graphic cards with prices